100-m/nx.digital/doc/security.md

 ### Vulnerability Scanner

-**_@Val: Does Github provide this kind of test on our codebase?
-I know that NeoXam uses Sonar in other products_** > No
+We limit drastically our dependencies to services SDK or libraries and these dependencies are scanned by GitHub for vulnerability and security patches.

 ### Penetration Test

-**_@Val: Describe in a few words the last test procedure._** > Ok
+External audit teams are testing our application and servers for vulnerability.
+We allow running blackbox and greybox test, for this we notify third party services that a penetration test will run and we give a set of access to the audit team.
+We don't give access to the source code of the application for intellectual property reasons.

+Blackbox tests simulate an attacker without access to the platform.
+Usually all OWASP vulnerabilities are tested as well as targeted attacks.

+Greybox tests simulate an attacker with a user or admin login, trying to extend data out of his scope or following a corrupted link.

+If issues are found after a test, we commit to correct any issues with a medium risk or medium business impact within a week and deploy the patch for all our cloud clients.

 ### Secure coding & Codebase Security Audit

-All of our work is based on pull requests.
+All of our work is validated by a peer via a pull requests.
 In other words, before pushing and deploying our code, someone must review it.
 If the code that was modified or added only affects the configuration of the application, any member of the team can review it.
 For important modification which affects authentication or any other sensitive parts of the code, it must be reviewed by the person with the highest level of seniority.

 In addition, we assess, each year or on-demand, the security of our system's physical configuration, environment, and user practices.